captainwasabi/topologrjs/README.md

 Aim your  web browser at `http://<ip>:<port>` where \<ip> is the address of the system running topologer and \<port> is the port it's listening to.
 Likely 3000 or 3001.
 For instance `http://192.168.1.156:3000`

 The first time you load the mesh the system will do a pretty bad job of laying out the nodes.
-If you reload the page it willgenerate a new layout.
+If you reload the page it will generate a new layout.

 ### The Data Panel